Abstract:

 2,

-−1 emamectin benzoate significantly inhibited the consumption rate, developmental stage, and intrinsic rate of increase of
+0.0091 mg/L emamectin benzoate significantly inhibited the consumption rate, developmental duration, and intrinsic rate of increase of

-E. grisescens, which demonstrating a good control effect.
+E. grisescens, which demonstrated a certain control effect.